AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/convert-issue-to-task.md

 product-area: projects
 navigation-topic: convert-issues
 title: Convert an issue to a task in Adobe Workfront
-description: If more work needs to be done to complete an issue after the issue is submitted, you can convert the issue to a task.
+description: If more work must be done to complete an issue after the issue is submitted, you can convert the issue to a task.
 feature: Work Management
 ---

 # Convert an issue to a task in&nbsp;Adobe Workfront

-If more work needs to be done to complete an issue after the issue is submitted, you can convert the issue to a task.
+If more work must be done to complete an issue after the issue is submitted, you can convert the issue to a task.

 For general information about converting issues, see [Overview of converting issues in Adobe Workfront](../../../manage-work/issues/convert-issues/convert-issues.md).